*edit, February 11, 2019 – I made some small tweaks and added a few links.

 *edit, April 4, 2017 – I am adding in additional material.
 It won’t be much.
 But it’s very pertinent.
 And I’m utilizing, in one instance, the same source I’ve already used, namely Yves Engler, who points out that Pearson seemed to hold racist views toward First Nations.
-And, just by chance I came across a YouTube video today featuring a talk by Normal Finkelstein who happens to mention the genocide that Americans committed against First Nations, which reminded me of a point I wanted to make about what I consider the most stupid thing John Ralston Saul said in “A Fair Country.”
+And, just by chance I came across a YouTube video today featuring a talk by Norman Finkelstein who happens to mention the genocide that Americans committed against First Nations, which reminded me of a point I wanted to make about what I consider the most stupid thing John Ralston Saul said in “A Fair Country.”

 I don’t agree with John Ralston Saul on many things.
 And I do not trust him, which is an issue because I haven’t read as much as he has and I don’t possess the intelligence and mental power that he possesses.
 (How can I be right and Saul be wrong therefore?)
-But I know what I know, and how I feel, which knowledge and feelings are as real as I am.
+But I know what I know, and I know how I feel, which knowledge and feelings are as real as I am.
 And I pay attention.

 I know for example that the Canadian military, which Saul perversely says was formed out of various influences, including First Nations thinking and practices, cut its teeth warring against those First Nations.
 Perhaps it’s true that First Nations thinking and pratices have had some influence on the Canadian military, but when so much that he says about the Canadian military is demonstrably untrue…